Axlefublr/axlefublr.github.io/content/harp/index.md

 Travelling to files in text editors is very slow at best.

-There are three main ways to travel to a file from your text editor.
+There are four main ways to travel to a file from your text editor.
 Let's discuss them.

 # fuzzy picker